Child Behavior Management Clinic

 Who comes to the Purdue Psychology Treatment and Research Clinics and why?

 Our services are available to any child or adult in the Lafayette and West Lafayette community and surrounding areas.
-Our clients are treated by specialty clinics that provide state of the art treatment.
-In addition to the CBM Clinic, these other clinics provide psychological services under the banner of the Purdue Psychology Treatment and Research Clinics:
+Our clients are served through specialty clinics that provide evidence-based assessment and psychotherapy.
+In addition to the CBM Clinic, the Purdue Psychology Treatment and Research Clinics provide psychological services in these other clinics: